nosce/SimpleBOWizard/README.md

 - send the payload to the target *(remote buffer overflow)*

 If you do not want to send the payload to the target automatically, you can enter `skip` and run the exploit file manually.

+**Note**: In the exploit file, the payload will be one long string.
+If you need a more readable format (e.g. because you want to include the code in a document), you can use the payload.py file which is generated when creating the payload.
+Note that the variable in the payload file is called *payld* instead of *buffer*.

 After creating the exploit file in step 1, the wizard will only update the buffer in the following steps.
 This ensures that manual changes that you make in the exploit script will be retained.